-- greater name recognition and longer operating histories; - larger sales and marketing budgets and resources; - broader distribution and established relationships with distribution partners and end-customers; - access to larger customer bases; - greater customer support resources; - greater resources to make acquisitions; - lower labor and development costs; and - substantially greater financial, technical and other resources.
+- greater name recognition and longer operating histories;

+- larger sales and marketing budgets and resources;

+- broader distribution and established relationships with distribution partners and end-customers;

+- access to larger customer bases;

+- greater customer support resources;

+- greater resources to make acquisitions;

+- lower labor and development costs; and

+• substantially greater financial, technical and other resources.

 In addition, some of our larger competitors have substantially broader product offerings, and leverage their relationships based on other products or incorporate functionality into existing products in a manner that discourages customers from purchasing our products.
 These larger competitors often have broader product lines and market focus, and are in a better position to withstand any significant reduction in capital spending by end-customers in these markets.
 Therefore, these competitors will not be as susceptible to downturns in a particular market.
 Also, many of our smaller competitors that specialize in providing protection from a single type of network security threat are often able to deliver these specialized network security products to the market more quickly than we can.
 Some of our smaller competitors are using third-party chips designed to accelerate performance.
 Conditions in our markets could change rapidly and significantly as a result of technological advancements or continuing market consolidation.
 Our competitors and potential competitors may also be able to develop products or services that are equal or superior to ours, achieve greater market acceptance of their products and services, and increase sales by utilizing different distribution channels than we do.
 Our current and potential competitors may also establish cooperative relationships among themselves or with third parties that may further enhance their resources.
-In addition, current or potential competitors may be acquired by third parties with greater available resources (such as Cisco's acquisition of SourceFire, Juniper's acquisition of NetScreen Technologies Inc., Intel's acquisition of McAfee, Check Point's acquisition of Nokia Corporations' security appliance business and Dell's acquisition of SonicWALL), and new competitors may arise pursuant to acquisitions of network security companies or divisions.
+In addition, current or potential competitors may be acquired by third parties with greater available resources, and new competitors may arise pursuant to acquisitions of network security companies or divisions.
 As a result of such acquisitions, competition in our market may continue to increase and our current or potential competitors might be able to adapt more quickly to new technologies and customer needs, devote greater resources to the promotion or sale of their products and services, initiate or withstand substantial price competition, take advantage of acquisition or other opportunities more readily, or develop and expand their product and service offerings more quickly than we do.
 In addition, our competitors may bundle products and services competitive with ours with other products and services.
 Customers may accept these bundled products and services rather than separately purchasing our products and services.
 Due to budget constraints or economic downturns, organizations may be more willing to incrementally add solutions to their existing network security infrastructure from competitors than to replace it with our solutions.
 These competitive pressures in our market or our failure to compete effectively may result in price reductions, fewer customer orders, reduced revenue and gross margins and loss of market share.